lucaspavlicek/IceCube_time_matching/README.md

 ## pass1icecube.py:
 Inputs:
-- Decoded hitbuffer data for each channel (run_XXXXXXX_chan-Y_alldata.txt for each channel).
+- Decoded hitbuffer data for each channel.
 The script will ask for an input directory; the input directory must contain the full file path for each day: run_XXXXXXX_YYYYMMDD/run_XXXXXXX/{data files}.
 There should be a run_XXXXXXX_chan-Y_alldata.txt for each scintillator (although if a few are missing, it is still fine).

 Tasks: